Robert-Hughes/SanctuaryPlayer/README.md

 in videos they are watching, so that it syncs between PC and phone for example.
 I'm aiming to do this in a way that retains the ability for static hosting, which might still be convenient.

+Google App Engine TODO:

+* Consider shortening the URL to not have the static/ prefix?
+Or redirect "/" to "/static/index" so at least you don't have to type it, but it will still be in the address bar so it's not great

 TODO:

 * Sync somehow between PC and phone